mars-sim/mars-sim/README.md

 between Mars and Earth by merely a simple equation.

 > [!NOTE]
-> See [timekeeping wiki](https://github.com/mars-sim/mars-sim/wiki/Timekeeping) for further discussions on this topic.
+> See [Timekeeping](https://github.com/mars-sim/mars-sim/wiki/Timekeeping) for further discussions on this topic.

 ## Indoor Atmosphere